Dismiss Modal

 Choose a preferred language

 Paracentesis is a procedure to remove extra fluid from your belly (abdomen).
 This fluid buildup in the abdomen is called ascites.
-The procedure may have been done to take a sample of the fluid.
-Or, it may have been done to drain the extra fluid from your abdomen and help make you more comfortable.
+The procedure may have been done to take a sample of the fluid for diagnosis.
+Or it may have been done to drain the extra fluid from your abdomen and help make you more comfortable.

-Outline of woman's abdomen showing abdominal organs.
+Outline of abdomen showing abdominal organs.
 Fluid is filling abdomen around organs.

 Home care